-1.8.8 RAID LEVEL: 3
+1.7.8 RAID LEVEL: 3

-The Video Raid uses striping process across 5 or 6 disk drives.
-The video and audio data is striped over the first 4 or 5 drives while the parity information is saved on the fifth or sixth drive.
+The Video Raid uses striping process across 5 SCSI disk drives or across 5 or 6 SAS disk drives.
+With SCSI disks, the video and audio data is striped over the first 4 drives while the parity information is saved on the fifth drive.
+With SAS disks, the video and audio data is striped over the first 4 or 5 drives while the parity information is saved on the fifth or sixth drive.
 If one drive is damaged, the Video Raid can use the parity information to recover the missing information, so that operation can continue seamlessly without bandwidth loss.

-For more information on online rebuild, refer to the section dedicated to this subject in the XT[2]+ Software Technical Reference manual.
+For more information on online rebuild, refer to the section dedicated to this subject in the XS Software Technical Reference manual.

-1.8.9 INTERPOLATION
+1.7.9 INTERPOLATION